New Mexico Workforce Connection Southwestern Area serves seven counties:

 Mary Ann Chavez-Lopez

-Mary Ulrich, Acting Chair
+Mary Ulrich, Chair

 This committee will facilitate the integration of all the One-Stop Workforce Connection centers in the Southwestern area.
 They will make efforts to minimize program duplication, facilitate coordination and communication between agencies, employers, and training providers.
 The committee will research and identify employment and training activities, services available, and facilitate the interaction between the government and private sector to assure they do not overlap and are effective and efficient to promote a clear strategy leading to program success.